Stephen Lawrence Charitable Trust

 Keeping your data safe

-We undertake regular reviews of who has access to information that we hold to ensure that your
+We undertake regular reviews of who has access to information that we hold to ensure that we are not getting your personal data for longer than necessary.

 We will only ever share your data in other circumstances if we have your explicit and informed consent.